ToshioCP/Gtk4-tutorial/gfm/sec9.md

 ~~~

 - 1: The function `project` defines things about the project.
-The first parameter is the name of the project and the second is the programing language.
+The first parameter is the name of the project and the second is the programming language.
 - 2: `dependency` function defines a dependency that is taken by `pkg-config`.
 We put `gtk4` as an argument.
-- 5: `import` function inports a module.
+- 5: `import` function imports a module.
-In line 5, gnome module is imported and assignd to the variable `gnome`.
+In line 5, gnome module is imported and assigned to the variable `gnome`.
 gnome module provides helper tools to build GTK programs.
 - 6: `.compile_resources` is a method of gnome module and compile files to resources under the instruction of xml file.
 In line 6, the resource filename is `resources`, which means `resources.c` and `resources.h`, and xml file is `tfe.gresource.xml`.
 This method generates C source file by default.
-- 8: define source files.
+- 8: Defines source files.
-- 10: executable function generates a target file by building source files.
+- 10: Executable function generates a target file by building source files.
 The first parameter is the filename of the target.
 The following parameters are source files.
 The last parameter has a option `dependencies`.
 In line 10 it is `gtkdep` which is defined in line 3.